SShahparnia/obsidian-notes/AI ML General Info Meeting.md

 - Non-functional requirements
 	- Scalability: Should handle millions of transactions daily.
 (The system should still work if many people use it at once.
 Solution: Cloud autoscaling (AWS EC2, GCP)
 	- Performance: Fraud detection latency < 1 second per transaction.
 (Detect Fraud quickly so that banks detect on time.
 Solution: Caching)
-	- Reliability: System uptime >= 99% ( Should work most of the time without
+	- Reliability: System uptime >= 99% ( Should work most of the time without crashing.
+Sol: